JohnnyHackz/ScheduleApplication/README.txt

 when the selected item in the ComboBox changes, the lambda expression is executed.
 Inside this expression, a check is made to ensure that the new selection (newValue) is not null.
 If there is a valid new selection, the fillTable() method is called to update the table based on the contact that's been selected.
 Utilizing a lambda expression in this context is both efficient and readable.
 It provides a succinct way to define the behavior we want (updating the table) in response to a specific event (a change in the ComboBox's selection).
-Without the lambda, we would need to create a full anonymous inner class, which would be more verbose for such a straightforward operation.
+Without the lambda, I would need to create a full anonymous inner class, which would be more verbose for such a straightforward operation.
-The lambda expression offers a more concise, intuitive, and maintainable approach to handle this event-driven behavior.
+The lambda expression offers a more concise and maintainable approach to handle this    behavior.

 Lambda expression #2: In the addAppointmentController, I've incorporated lambda expressions to manage certain UI interactions, especially the synchronization between start and end times/dates.
 Using a lambda expression in this context offers a concise way to represent event-handling logic.
 Instead of using more verbose structures, lambda expressions